Congo to receive first group of deportees from US this week, sources say - MyJoyOnline

 Some of the deportees were later returned to their home countries despite receiving court-ordered protection in the U.S. meant to prevent that from happening.

-The Congolese government spokesperson did not immediately respond to requests for comment on Tuesday.
-Kinshasa has previously stressed it will not spend any money as part of its third-country deportees deal with the United States.
+A Congolese government spokesperson did not immediately respond to requests for comment on Tuesday.
+Kinshasa has previously stressed that it will not spend any money as part of its third-country deportees deal with the United States.

 A State Department spokesperson said Washington had "no comment on the details of our diplomatic communications with other governments."